 Hazardous Waste Determination

-Shepherd University and its generators of hazardous waste are required to make hazardous waste determinations when generating solid waste.
+Shepherd University and its generators of hazardous waste are required to identify their hazardous wastes by making hazardous waste determinations.
 Hazardous waste determinations are made using knowledge of the waste or through analysis of the waste.
 After receiving hazardous waste training, generators should be able to make waste determinations of their waste streams.
 The hazardous waste determination process is one of, if not, the most important steps in the hazardous waste management process.
 Without accurate waste determinations, generators may end up managing their waste(s) incorrectly which can lead to compliance issues as well as an increased risk to environmental and human health.
 Furthermore, the University would not be able to accurately account for its monthly and total hazardous waste quantities.

-Step 3: Is It A Listed Hazardous Waste?
+Step 1: Is It A Listed Hazardous Waste?

 - F-Listed Waste (Wastes from non-specific sources)

-- P-Listed Waste
+- P-Listed Waste (Unused commercial chemical products)

-- U-Listed Waste
+- U-Listed Waste (Unused commercial chemical products)

-1. Ignitability (D001): Wastes that are hazardous due to the ignitability characteristic include liquids with flash points below 60°C, non-liquids that cause fire through specific conditions, ignitable compressed gases and oxidizers.
+- Ignitability: Wastes that are hazardous due to the ignitability characteristic include liquids with flash points below 60°C, non-liquids that cause fire through specific conditions, ignitable compressed gases and oxidizers.

-2. Corrosivity (D002): Wastes that are hazardous due to the corrosivity characteristic include aqueous wastes with a pH of less than or equal to 2, a pH greater than or equal to 12.5 or based on the liquids ability to corrode steel.
+- Corrosivity: Wastes that are hazardous due to the corrosivity characteristic include aqueous wastes with a pH of less than or equal to 2, a pH greater than or equal to 12.5 or based on the liquids ability to corrode steel.

-3. Reactivity (D003): Wastes that are hazardous due to the reactivity characteristic may be unstable under normal conditions, may react with water, may give off toxic gases and may be capable of detonation or explosion under normal conditions or when heated.
+- Reactivity: Wastes that are hazardous due to the reactivity characteristic may be unstable under normal conditions, may react with water, may give off toxic gases and may be capable of detonation or explosion under normal conditions or when heated.

 Hazardous Waste Determination Sheet